RGB-WG/rgb-node/README.md

 First, you need to start daemons:
-`rgbd -vvvv -d <data_dir> -b <bin_dir>, --contract fungible` where `bin_dir` is a directory with all daemons binaries (usually `target/release` from repo source after `cargo build --release --bins` command).
+`rgbd -vvvv -d <data_dir> -b <bin_dir>, --contract fungible` where `bin_dir` is a directory with all daemons binaries (usually `target/release` from repo source after `cargo build --release --bins --features all` command).

 Issuing token: